 For your pillow, look for a height that keeps your head in a neutral position to reduce strain on your neck.
 A pillow that’s too low will send your jaw pointing toward the ceiling; too high, and your jaw aims toward your chest.

-Avoid sleeping on your stomach
+Sleeping on your stomach

+Snoozing on your stomach doesn’t get the seal of approval from Dr. Bang.
+The reason?
 Lying face down on your bed can put you in an awkward position for long periods of time, putting pressure on your neck and lower back.

-Best positions for shoulder pain
+Best sleep positions for shoulder pain

 And it doesn’t take much.
 Just lying on your back, for instance, can leave your shoulder sagging a teeny bit.
 It’s enough to add strain to the joint, especially your rotator cuff.